-The CenSAMM conference 2025 will take place in the Faculty of Divinity, Univeristy of Cambridge, 23–24 September 2025.
+The CenSAMM conference 2025 will take place in the Faculty of Divinity, University of Cambridge, 23–24 September 2025.
+The conference will run 10am-5pm on 23 September and 10am-3.45pm on 24 September.
 The theme is Apocalypticism and Millenarianism in Modern British Contexts and will feature the following presentations:

 James Crossley, “Apocalypticism and Millenarianism in Modern Britain”